 Step 5: Advance to CPA status

-Once you become an ASA member of CPA Australia, you must complete the following study units within two years:
+Once you become an Associate member of CPA Australia you must complete the following professional development subjects within two years: